mathiasvr/betaflight-deciphered/README.md

 - Default: `ON`
 - Allowed: `OFF`, `ON`

-TODO: If enabled, the copter will process the pid algorithm at minimum throttle.
+If enabled, the copter will process the PID algorithm at minimum throttle.
+With this `OFF` the PID controller does not respond to sticks when throttle values is below [min_check](#min_check).

 ### `anti_gravity_mode`
 - Default: `SMOOTH`